 Here's an example using the Craft Hardware bottom drain kettles:

 A tee is installed after the pump outlet, and a ball valve placed on each side of the tee.
-One hose returns under the false bottom, the second hose returns into the brew bag.
-Note, I do recommend installing the lower port ball valve directly at the kettle, in case you need to disconnect the hose.
+One path returns under the false bottom, the second returns into the brew bag.

 See the short tee and long thermowell on the front lower port of the kettle?
 They create the inlet under the false bottom.
 The thermowell stays in the kettle while also being in the recirculating wort path.
 The returning wort also flows directly onto the heating element.
 You can of course also use a dip tube in that location if you want to run a whirlpool after boiling.